Get the most from your time with an advisor!

 - Keep records of the advice given, make an Action list, and follow up to make sure you're on the right track.

 - Learn the best way to communicate with your advisor.
-Many advisors use email or online chat systems to communicate with students.
+In addition to one-on-one appointments, many advisors use email, drop-in sessions and workshops to communicate with students.

 Academic Advisors are there to help you succeed but that responsibility falls on your shoulders.
-See an academic advisor periodically to stay on track.
-If you have a question or a concern be sure to check with them as soon as possible.
+See an academic advisor periodically at your post-secondary institution to stay on track.
+If you have a question or a concern, be sure to check with them as soon as possible.

-Most institutions drop-in advising services can help with the following:
+Most institutions offer scheduled advising appointments and drop-in advising services which can help with the following:

 - adding or dropping a course from your timetable